Casecommons/lint-config-javascript/README.md

 - `eslint-config-cc/eslintrc-test-modern`: Extension of modern configuration for test code.

 ### TypeScript

+TypeScript linting uses [TSLint](https://palantir.github.io/tslint/).
+Be sure to add it as a dependency in your project and set it up to run as part of the project’s test suite.

 Use [`extends`](https://palantir.github.io/tslint/usage/configuration/) to include the appropriate lints into `tslint.json` in your own project.
 For example: